 The HP 9015e has a great display screen.
 It has a responsive touch display and an easy-to-navigate menu with audible feedback.
 There are also virtual navigation buttons visible on the bottom when the screen is on.
 You can tilt the screen to make it easier to see when standing.

 The HP 9015e has an excellent cartridge system.
 Whether you're printing in black and white or color, it prints a great number of pages before running out of ink.
 It's compatible with HP 962XL high-yield cartridges for better page yields, as well as third-party cartridges, should you want to save some money in the long run.
+For a similarly-priced printer that yield even more pages, check out the Brother MFC-J4535DW.

 Note: When enrolled in HP+, this printer advises you to use original HP cartridges only.
 While it accepts third-party remanufactured HP cartridges, using them may void the warranty.